-Still on the driveway, she hears tires screech and a bang.
+On the driveway, Toni Braxton flips through the mail.
+Her boyfriend (Tyson Beckford), revs up his motorcycle.
+She waves him as he drives away.
+She hears tires screech and a bang.
 Meanwhile, it’s shown that her boyfriend was involved in an accident and he was thrown from the motorcycle, over the person’s car and onto the ground.
 She runs toward the sound and races towards him.
 She lifts his head up but his limp body does nothing.
 She wails.

 Dressed in a black robe, she remains inside the house, too inconsolable to leave.
 She remembers how he used to do yoga in their backyard.
 He also used to give her little kisses on her face and hold her.
 In the hallway, she thinks of how much he used to love to swim.
 Now, she has no reason to open the pool again.
 They used to spend hours outside together.
-She can still see walk through the halls in his favorite outfit.
+She can still see him walk through the halls in his favorite outfit.

 Director: Billie Woodruff Year: 1996